Herbert A. Collins: Artistic career

 In 1893 he went to London for six months and studied at the Royal Academy.
 While there he met Henry Charles Heath, the noted miniature painter.
 This contact marked the beginning of his specialty of miniature portraits painted with watercolor on ivory."

-In June 1900, the census records them living in Chicago's 31st Ward on Bishop Street.
+In June 1900, the census recorded them living in Chicago's 31st Ward on Bishop Street.
 They already had 4 children.
 He worked as a portrait artist.

 During a four-month stay in Mexico City in 1903, he painted a portrait of Mexican President Porfirio Diaz, the Secretary of State, and other high Mexican Officials.
 The portrait of Diaz was destroyed in the 1910 revolution.

-In 1904, he painted a portrait of Charles Hackley, which was hung in Mr. Hackley's newly completed gift to Muskegon, Michigan of the Hackley Hospital.
+In 1904, he painted a portrait of Charles Hackley, which was hung in Mr. Hackley's newly completed gift to Muskegon, Michigan, of the Hackley Hospital.

 In 1910, he and his family lived in Hagerman, Idaho, where he was an artist.
 In 1920, they lived in Gooding, Idaho, where he worked as an art instructor.
 He was a member of the Lincoln Lodge while there.
 The Hagerman High School senior class of 1919 commissioned him to do a landscape of Stanley Lake in the Sawtooth Range as their class gift.

-In 1911, the Idaho legislature voted an appropriation for painting the portraits of all territorial and state governors, including the then incumbent, James H. Hawley.
+In 1911, the Idaho legislature voted for an appropriation for painting the portraits of all territorial and state governors, including the then incumbent, James H. Hawley.
 Herbert entered the open competition and was awarded the contract.
 This resulted in a total of twenty pictures being painted in Boise that year.
 His "portraits of Idaho Governors (are) hanging in the Boise Capitol Building"...

 Herbert made several significant portraits of naturalist John Muir.
 The Sierra Club uses one of his portraits in their biographical materials about Muir.
 One of these portraits is in the collection of the College of the Siskiyous in Weed, California.

 Move to California

 He moved to California in 1921.
-He settled in Berkeley, California after a short time in Los Angeles.
+He settled in Berkeley, California, after a short time in Los Angeles.
 While in Berkeley he painted portraits of Mr. and Mrs W. H. Heywood in 1923.

 Two years after the death of Mary Straight Collins in 1925, he married Josephine J. Pratt of London Ontario.
 She was born about 1864, emigrated to the United States in 1887, and died in 1950.

-"In the period 1928–34 he went into semi-retirement with his wife near Los Gatos, California they did considerable traveling, but he kept up his interest in art by painting a number of landscapes.
+"In the period 1928–34 he went into semi-retirement with his wife near Los Gatos, California, they did considerable traveling, but he kept up his interest in art by painting a number of landscapes.
 In 1930, he is shown in the census with Josephine in Redwood Township, Santa Clara County, California.
 Redwood Township is in the area of the modern cities of Los Gatos, Monte Sereno and Saratoga California.